Isotropic Gaussian random fields on the sphere: Regularity, fast simulation and stochastic partial differential equations: Sample H older continuity and differentiability

 Combining the two previous observations, we conclude that

-where we applied Lemma~\ref{lem:Hoelder_cont_kernel_k} in the last step.
-This finishes the proof of the lemma. \end{proof}
+where we applied Lemma~\ref{lemHoeldercontkernelk} in the last step.
+This completes the proof of the lemma. \end{pf}

-The following result is a version of the Kolmogorov--Chentsov theorem for random fields with domain~$\IS^2$, which is a special version of Theorem~3.5 in~\cite{AL14} and proven here independently for completeness.
-Note that in this result the fields do not have to be Gaussian or isotropic. \begin{theorem}[Kolmogorov--Chentsov theorem] Let $T$ be a random field on the sphere that satisfies for some $p>0$ and some $\epsilon \in (0,1]$ that there exists a constant~$C$ such that
+The following result is a version of the Kolmogorov--Chentsov theorem for random fields with domain~$\IS^2$, which is a special version of Theorem~3.5 in~\citet{AL14} and proven here independently for completeness.
+Note that in this result the fields do not have to be Gaussian or isotropic.